-UPDATE: Vermont recently joined Massachusetts, Connecticut, and Maine in putting a strong, enforceable climate law on the books.
-The state has now formed a climate council, which will meet to discuss the best ways of combatting the climate crisis in the Green Mountain State.
+UPDATE: Vermont and Rhode Island recently joined Massachusetts, Connecticut, and Maine in putting a strong, enforceable climate law on the books.
+Vermont has now formed a climate council, which will meet to discuss the best ways of combatting the climate crisis in the Green Mountain State.
+Rhode Island’s climate law will put the state on track to lowering its climate-damaging emissions and help Rhode Islanders benefit from the transition to a clean energy economy.

 Maine has also used its climate law to push forward with action.
 This month, the Maine Climate Council released its Climate Action Plan, which offers expert recommendations for how the state can effectively lower emissions, build resilient communities, and combat climate change.

-With the end of the legislative session nearing, Massachusetts is on the brink of updating its Global Warming Solutions Act.
-This critical update would add important justice language to the original bill, and ensure Massachusetts follows the latest science when crafting its plans to lower emissions.
+Massachusetts has also updated its Global Warming Solutions Act with the Next Generation Roadmap Law.
+This critical update adds important justice language to the original bill, and ensure Massachusetts follows the latest science when crafting its plans to lower emissions.

 We’re facing a climate crisis.
 There’s still time to act, but we need to start now.
 We must slash carbon pollution and transform our economy to run on clean, renewable energy.